robbie-cao/trusted-services/docs/developer/project-structure.rst

 A deployment will include an environment specific build file (see above) that defines the list of environment specific components used for a deployment into a particular environment.

+opteesp
+"""""""

+The opteesp environment uses a very similar SP format to the OP-TEE Trusted Applications.
+It is an ELF file with an OP-TEE specific header structure at its beginning.
+The SP image is relocatable and it is handled by the ELF loader (ldelf) component of OP-TEE.
+Naturally this environment only works with OP-TEE in the role of the SPMC.

+sp
+""

+Deployments that use the sp environment can produce SPMC agnostic SP images.
+This environment generates SP images as flat binaries that can be loaded without an ELF loader.
+The initialization of the stack and the handling of relocation must be done in the startup code of the SP.
+Setting the memory access rights of different sections of the SP image can be either done thought load relative memory regions in the manifest or by using the ``FFA_MEM_PERM_SET`` interface of the FF-A v1.1 specification in the boot phase of the SP.

+Trusted Services first builds ELF files for the sp environment deployments and then it generates the memory region nodes of the manifest based on the sections of the ELF file.
+The sections of the ELF is then copied into the flat binary image.
+The environment provides the startup file so all the necessary initialization steps are done before the ``sp_main`` call.

 platforms
 '''''''''